jonkiparsky/about/resources.md

 - [CheckIO](https://checkio.org/): Coding games to improve your skills by solving engaging challenges and fun tasks using Python.

+- [Python Koans](https://github.com/gregmalcolm/python_koans): A set of exercises for python and test-driven development for beginners.

 - [A curated list of project-based tutorials](https://github.com/tuvtran/project-based-learning#python)

 ## Language-agnostic coding challenges